 I think where we're heading for right now is probably a little more Prog Rock than the Jason years.
 We were already going towards Progressive Metal for Target Earth, but I think we seem to be pushing the limits of what we can do in terms of Progressive Metal for the new material.
 We don't really overthink the music we're writing; we try to create music that we want to play right now.
-It's definitely the ingredients of what we've learned along the way and what is on the albums, with a new touch from Rocky and Chewy.
+It's definitely the ingredients of what we've learned along the way and what is on the [past] albums with a new touch from Rocky and Chewy.

 Chewy's been with you for some time now.
 How has his addition to the band and his creative input enabled Voivod to carry on and move forward to this point?

 It's really amazing because we knew he could perform the material we wrote with Piggy perfectly, but to write material and keep the spirit of Voivod intact is another thing.
-When we stated to write Target Earth, we realized he was full-on Voivod in every way.
+When we started to write Target Earth, we realized he was full-on Voivod in every way.
 It's so Voivodian, what he writes.
 Snake and I really feel at home.
 With the addition of Rocky, who is a childhood friend of Chewy's, it's the perfect team because Snake and I met when we were kids.
 It's a very good lineup right now; it's pretty efficient.
 With Rocky and Chewy, it's funny because their first show was Voivod, then they bought guitars – and now they are in Voivod! (laughs) They were like 13 back then.

 Like many fans, I was really excited to see Blacky return a few years ago.
 Unfortunately, that wasn't meant to be.
 What led to that change in personnel?

-A different point of how regarding how the band should be managed.
+A different point of view regarding how the band should be managed.
 Blacky is very much a do-it-yourself type of guy, which is very respectable, but the three other members in the band didn't agree on the fact that the band should be self-managed.
 Blacky parted ways with us; we hope for the best for the guy.
 It's sad, but we had a pretty good six years with him and did great stuff, a very good album and lots of touring.
 This is the fifth lineup right now; we just have to move on.
 It's really hard to keep a band together for decades.
 People leave the band, people unfortunately pass away and so on.
 But I think we're pretty lucky, actually.
 I've been on every album for, I don't know, 33 years, and every time we go on tour, people are very loyal to us and show up.
 It is great to have such a long career.

 As you said, you're the only member who's been on every Voivod album.
 You experienced Voivod with Snake and of course without him as well.
 Having lived in the band in both situations, how would you compare the two incarnations?
 What do you think Snake brings to the band that is unique to that version of Voivod?

 Definitely the Punk element in the voice.
-It's something of an interesting nature to Voivod that probably went missing we were functioning as a Hardcore trio, so that's one thing.
+It's something of an interesting nature to Voivod that probably went missing when we were functioning as a Hardcore trio, so that's one thing.
 Also, mixing the Sci-Fi concept with street-oriented lyrics is his thing.
 That's something that really adds to the band, but I must say that I'm proud of every lineup and what we've released with those lineups.
 It was great to be with Jason, and it was great to be with [former bassist/vocalist] Eric [Forrest].
 Whenever we cross paths, they come on stage and jam with us.
 It's like a big family; it's really great.

 I really enjoyed your Cities solo album, which was actually on my Best of 2013 list.
 Do you have any plans to pursue other projects of that nature?

 I still do a lot of field recordings.
 If I release another one, it's probably going to be on Utech, but it might be on vinyl because I'm not sure if Utech are doing CDs anymore.
 I do lots of field recordings on tour around the planet.
 I've always been obsessed with tapes, collage, field recording and random sounds.
 Piggy got me into it, actually, when we were teenagers.
 He was listening to a lot of Stockhausen and stuff like that.
 All the early intros of the shows and some of the interludes on the albums were made with tape manipulations by Piggy.
-He really got me into it and I never stopped listening to that weird stuff.
+He really got me into it, and I never stopped listening to that weird stuff.

 One of the highlights of Post Society for me is your cover of “Silver Machine,” which I know was recorded and announced before Lemmy's passing.
 Obviously, you guys toured with Motorhead, and you covered Motorhead in the early days.
 What was that band's greatest impact on you as a musician?